Batman Ninja vs. Yakuza League: Plot

 At Hagane Castle, Ra's reveals to Robin his true plan to use the combined power of both the Yakuza league and the yakuza of Hinomoto to annihilate Gotham and the rest of the world, to remake the Earth in his image.
-At the Batcave, the rest of the Bat family coordinates the plans to counteract the Yakuza League before returning to the Hagane base, with Alfred Pennyworth provides an anime opening starring them as an inspiration to create "Science Ninja Techniques" against the League.
+At the Batcave, the rest of the Bat family coordinates the plans to counteract the Yakuza League before returning to the Hagane base.

-Meanwhile, the Yakuza League attacks the Amazone base, where both Daiana and Asha recalled their childhood friendships prior to a falling out.
-The Bat family rescues the Amazone clan and defeats Asha, along with Zeshika and Bari, leaving Batman to personally fight Kuraku before catching up with his allies at the same time Robin escapes from his prison.
+Meanwhile, the Yakuza League attacks the Amazone base.
+The Bat family rescues the Amazone clan and defeats Asha, Zeshika and Bari, leaving Batman to personally fight Kuraku while Robin escapes from his prison.
 Having prepared with gear designed against Kryptonians, including a Kryptonite brass knuckle which Superman entrusted to him before he vanished, Batman subdues Kuraku.

-When Ra's deactivated the limiters on the Origami System by removing a key, leaving it to exist in multiple dimensions and rendering it untouchable, it causes the Hagane base to appear on Earth and falls to crush Gotham, the Bat family tries to tether the device so they can deactivate it while Daiana fights Ra's to recover the key.
+When Ra's deactivated the limiters on the Origami System by removing a key, leaving it to exist in multiple dimensions and rendering it untouchable, it causes the Hagane base to appear on Earth and falls to crush Gotham.
+The Bat family tries to tether the device so they can deactivate it while Daiana fights Ra's to recover the key.
 However, when the temporal paradox from the Origami System causes both her and the Yakuza League to receive visions of their heroic counterparts, Batman goes to capture Ra's from escaping and retrieves the key to stop the device.
 The temporal paradox from the engine causes the Yakuza League to reform and transform into Hinomoto's Justice League heroes and follow their counterparts' heroic paths, now joined by a transformed Daiana.
 When the Bat family finish their parts on shutting down the Origami System thanks to Harley, the Hinomoto-Justice League returns the castle to their timeline and thanks them for everything.

-With the timeline fully restored, Batman happily receives calls from the returning Justice League for a weekly meeting.
-However, to Robin's dismay, a minor setback is that he has a topknot hairstyle from the previous event once again, and he refuses Alfred's offer to have a wig, as wearing it would make him more embarrassed.
+Batman's timeline is then fully restored.